-Notice of intent to foreclose.
-No later than 30 days before the sale date, the lender must mail to the borrower a notice of its intent to foreclose that includes:
+No later than 30 days before the sale date, the bank must mail to the borrower a notice of its intent to foreclose that includes: